roshanis/shopagent/README.md

-# Agentic Shop Lab - Complete Web Application
+# Agentic Shop Lab - AI-Powered Product Evaluation

-A modern, professional web application for AI-powered product evaluation using a multi-agent framework.
-This application provides a comprehensive solution for evaluating products across multiple dimensions using specialized AI agents.
+**Agentic Shop Lab** is an intelligent product evaluation platform that uses four specialized AI agents to comprehensively analyze products across multiple dimensions.
+The application employs GPT-5, web search capabilities, and ingredient databases to evaluate cost-effectiveness, supplier trustworthiness, environmental sustainability, and ingredient safety.
+Users simply answer conversational questions about their product, and within minutes receive detailed scores, insights, and recommendations from each AI agent working in parallel.
+Built with React, FastAPI, and OpenAI's latest models, the platform provides real-time progress tracking and professional visualizations of the analysis results.

 ## 🌟 Features